-Enrichment
+Enrichment and Trips

 As you would imagine from an international school, our enrichment activities are extensive and our facilities are superb.
 There are over 100 sports/arts/technology activities available out of school hours.
 Please see our enrichment brochure for full details.
+A variety of curriculum and enrichment trips take place throughout the year.